 Ingredients Notes

-- Chicken – You can use either boneless chicken or chicken with bones (curry-cut chicken).
-Chicken with bones is more flavorful.
+- Chicken: You can use either boneless chicken or chicken with bones (curry-cut chicken).
+Chicken with bones makes Andhra kodi kura flavorful.

-- Lemon juice – You can substitute it with vinegar or tamarind paste.
+- Lemon juice: You can substitute it with tamarind paste.

-- Tomatoes – I have used fresh tomatoes for this recipe.
-You can substitute it with canned tomatoes or add 1 tbsp tomato paste.
+- Tomatoes: I have used fresh tomatoes for this Andhra chicken recipe.
+You can substitute it with canned tomatoes or add 1 tablespoon tomato paste.

-- Poppy Seeds (Khus Khus) – Traditionally, poppy seeds are used to make this dish.
-You can substitute it with cashews or 2 tbsp desiccated coconut.
+- Poppy Seeds (Khus Khus): Traditionally in Telugu households, poppy seeds are used to make this Andhra Kodi curry.
+You can substitute it with 8-10 cashews or 2 tablespoons desiccated coconut.

-- Curry Leaves – It adds authentic South Indian touch to Kodi Kura (chicken curry).
+- Curry leaves: They add an authentic aroma, flavor, and South Indian touch to Andhra Kodi Kura (chicken curry).
 Do not skip it.

-- For Garam Masala Powder – Coriander seeds, fennel seeds, cumin, black peppercorns, cinnamon, cloves, and cardamoms.
-Do not skip any ingredient as it can alter the flavor and taste.
+- Homemade Andhra Masala Powder: Freshly ground garam masala powder gives authentic Andhra flavor and aroma to this chicken curry.
+You will need coriander seeds, fennel seeds, cumin, black peppercorns, cinnamon, cloves, and cardamom.
+Do not skip any ingredient as it can alter the authentic flavor and taste of this traditional Andhra Kodi kura recipe.

 For the detailed list of ingredients & their measurements, please check out the recipe card below.

-How to make Andhra Chicken Curry (Step by step instructions with photos)
+How to make Andhra Chicken Curry (With Step by Step Photos)

 - Marinate the chicken with ginger-garlic paste, lemon juice, turmeric powder, and salt.
 Set it aside for 30 minutes.